 I have personally used mind-body wellness techniques for over 30 years, and now teach and work with others to facilitate positive life changes.
 I have practiced EFT for myself, friends and family since 2004, and with clients since 2010.
 My areas of special interest are: *Anxious feelings.
 I work with clients to help them understand the physical mechanisms of anxiety and stress on the brain and body.
 In this way, we can tailor EFT to release entrenched fear, anxiety and worry. *Recovery support.
 I take a special delight in helping clients in short- or long-term recovery use EFT to neutralize triggers and live a healthy, balanced life. *Animals.

 I enjoy working with equestrians to address riding problems and help them create a better relationship with their horses.
-I also use EFT directly on animals, and teach others how to use energy techniques with animals.
+I also teach others how to use energy techniques with animals.

 *Peak Performance and competition, both in sports and business.
 I like to help clients find their own keys to unlock a level of performance they have never reached before.
 I look forward to helping you tap into yourself to achieve your own goals.
 Your best self is at your fingertips!